C# Syntax: The Foundation of C# Programming

 Identifiers are names you choose for variables, methods, classes, and other program elements.
 They must follow certain rules:

 Keywords are reserved words in C# that have special meanings.
-Examples include class
+Examples include class, if, while, and return.

 if (x > 0)